alisidd/Vector-Clock/README.md

 custom_process.py is a class that holds the logic that a worker thread would need to manage its own clock and merging with other clocks

 test.py holds all the tests.
 They are divided into unit tests and end to end tests.
-The unit tests checks if the specific functions of comparing vector clocks work by hard coding the vectors and checking if the algorithms can correctly identify which vector clocks are before, after, and which are concurrent.
+The unit tests check if the specific functions of comparing vector clocks work by hard coding the vectors and checking if the algorithms can correctly identify which vector clocks are before, after, and which are concurrent.
 The next part is to run a simulation as follows:

 1. 0 does an event and then tells 1 about it, after this it continues to do another event
 2. 1 receives the message from 0 and sends messages to 0 and 2